MitchellWeg/MitchellWeg.github.io/content/post/using-a-rest-api.md

 REST utilizes a number of methods.
 The most popular are: __GET__, __POST__, __PUT__, __PATCH__ and __DELETE__

 - __GET__:

-The most common method.
+ most common method.
 This _gets_ a resource from the service.
 - __POST__:
 This creates a resource from on the service.
 - __PUT__:
 This creates or replaces a resource on the service.
 The difference between __PUT__ and __POST__ is that calling it multiple times has the same effect, meaning its _idempotent_.
 - __PATCH__:
 This updates a resource on the service.
 - __DELETE__:
 This deletes a resource on the service.

 ### Returned values from a REST API